Beginner writer mistakes I made (so you don’t have to)

 How to fix filler scenes

 When you remove a scene, you don’t necessarily have to erase the events from your story.
-For example, you could summarise what has happened in the next scene, like “Darcy and Stacey had just been to the supermarket and for once they hadn’t argued about anything.”
+For example, you could summarise what has happened in the next scene, like “Darcy and Stacey came back from the supermarket, and for once they hadn’t argued about anything.”
 That would save your readers from having to read an extremely uneventful scene but they’d still know something had happened between two other scenes.

 Let’s imagine your character Darcy ends up killing Stacey by hiding peanuts in her food and causing a fatal allergic reaction.
 If you really want to keep your supermarket scene, you could have Darcy noticing that they have extra large jars of satay sauce in the store or Stacey wanting to stay as far away as possible from Reese’s peanut butter cups.
+These are the guns you’ll be firing later on.
 Keep the scene fairly short, though, if you can’t work any other meaning or hints in the scene.

 Inconsistent point of view

-In fiction, you have three options for point of view: first-person POV (I saw a cat), third person intimate POV (she saw a cat and she didn’t know if the cat had seen her) and omniscient POV (she saw a cat but the cat had seen her first, as had all the other cats on the street).
-Short stories are sometimes written in second-person (you see a cat) but not full novels unless it’s something really experimental that most people wouldn’t be reading anyway.
+In fiction, you have three options for point of view: first-person POV (I saw a cat), third person intimate POV (she saw a cat and she didn’t know if the cat had seen her) and omniscient POV (she saw a cat, but the cat had seen her first, as had all the other cats on the street).
+Short stories are sometimes written in second-person (you see a cat) but generally not full novels unless it’s something really experimental.

 All the points of view have their own rules, but the most important rule is this: whichever point of view you choose, you must stick to it.
 If you’re writing from Kevin’s point of view, you can’t occasionally jump into Nick’s POV, and you can’t write in the third-person inimate POV and dip into omniscient when it suits you.
 I’ve read a couple of books where one character’s point of view was written from third person and another character’s from first person, but you do have to be intentional with that and you can’t confuse your readers.